Particular/docs.particular.net/persistence/nhibernate/outbox_customizing_nhibernate_[7,).partial.md

-## Customizing Outbox record persistence
+## Customizing outbox record persistence

-By default the Outbox records are persisted in the following way:
+By default the outbox records are persisted in the following way:

  * The table has an auto-incremented integer primary key.
  * The `MessageId` column has a unique index.